-Perhaps the most eye-grabbing headline of Musk’s product announcement was the PowerWall’s price: $3,500 for a 10kWh battery.
+Perhaps the most eye-grabbing headline of Musk’s product announcement was the Powerwall’s price: $3,500 for a 10kWh battery.
 Though a lot remained unknown about the battery then, the stated price was still exceptional, making it competitive with maintenance-free heavy duty lead acid batteries.
-Further, the PowerWall and the subsequent PowerWall 2 have several properties (less weight, higher power, and possibly higher cycle life) that are superior.
+Further, the Powerwall and the subsequent upgrades have several properties (less weight, higher power, and possibly higher cycle life) that are superior.

 One thing we can say with certainty: the iPhone changed the mobile phone industry forever and changed the trajectory of hundreds of competitors.
 Musk’s vision (and his extraordinary ability to use PR) has truly recharged the home battery storage marketplace.